AlexsLemonade/scpca-nf/examples/README.md

 ## Example output

-You can download an example of the expected output files at https://s3.amazonaws.com/scpca-references/example-data/scpca_out.zip.
+You can download an example of the expected output files here: [scpca_out.zip](https://s3.amazonaws.com/scpca-references/example-data/scpca_out.zip).
 For more information on the file structure and what to expect see the description of the [output files](../external-data-instructions.md#output-files).